rjones18/Micro-Blog-Application/README.md

 In this project I created a web application using HTML, CSS, Python, and Flask.
 This web application is a microblog that allows the user to type in any information into the text box and will post what they have entered on the webpage.

-Link to Microblog Webapp: https://python-microblog-app.herokuapp.com/
+Link to Microblog Webapp: https://python-microblog-app.herokuapp.com/ (Currently Not Deployed)

 ---